MiNI-Q: A Miniature, Wire-Free Quadruped with Unbounded, Independently Actuated Leg Joints: Discussion

 \subsection{Design Choices}

-Unlike quadrupeds with bulky top-mounted components or asymmetric "elbow" offsets, MiNI-Q is compact and symmetric about its horizontal plane.
-This mechanical design ensures that the vertical clearance between the chassis and the ground remains consistent in both orientations.
-This symmetry enables all gaits to perform with equal effectiveness should the robot end up in an inverted orientation.
+Unlike quadrupeds with bulky top-mounted components or asymmetric knee offsets, MiNI-Q is compact and symmetric about its horizontal plane.
+This geometric balancing ensures that the vertical clearance between the chassis and the ground remains consistent in both upright and inverted states, which enables all gaits to perform with equal efficacy regardless of the robot's orientation.

-Part of the initial design choice involved making the bottom leg link easily swappable with a single screw, as seen in Fig. \ref{fig:design} (c).
-This is useful when conducting experiments on different terrains and need to adjust the traction of the robot.
-Additionally, the hybrid tip consists of both rubber and plastic surfaces, allowing the robot to adapt to varying traction requirements.
-By switching between an 'elbow-in' or 'elbow-out' posture, the robot effectively selects which material contacts the ground, allowing for high performance locomotion depending on the terrain environment.
+Furthermore, modularity was integrated into the leg architecture by making the distal link easily swappable with a single screw, as seen in Fig. \ref{fig:design}(c).
+This facilitates rapid adjustments to the foot's geometric profile across various traversal experiments.
+To complement this, a hybrid foot tip was developed, featuring distinct rubber and plastic contact surfaces; by transitioning between an ``elbow-in" or ``elbow-out" posture, the robot can actively select which material interfaces with the ground, allowing for high performance locomotion depending on the terrain environment.